Kotti/Kotti/docs/default-views.rst

 ======================

 In Kotti every ``Content`` node has a ``default_view`` attribute.
-This allows to have different views for any instance of the a content type without having to append the view name to the URL.
+This allows to have different views for any instance of a content type without having to append the view name to the URL.

 You can also provide additional views for the default content